STM8: Instruction set

+Most STM8 opcode bytes consist of 1 bit of type (one- or two-operand), three bits of addressing mode, and four bits of opcode.
+Only 6 addressing modes and 12 one-operand opcodes are assigned, leaving encoding space where other instructions are placed.

 STM8 instructions consist of an optional prefix byte (7216, 9016, 9116, or 9216), an opcode byte, and a few (up to four, but rarely more than two) bytes of operands.
-Prefix bytes mostly modify the addressing mode used to specify the memory operand, but in some cases, prefixes 72 and 90 perform a different operation entirely.
+Prefix bytes mostly modify the addressing mode used to specify the memory operand, but in some cases, prefixes 72 and 90 change the meaning of the opcode byte completely.

 Prefix 90 exchanges X and Y in the following instruction.
 In the table below, these variants are combined on one line by writing "X/Y", which means either "X" or "Y".
 Prefix 90 is also used in two places to introduce new opcodes: the BCPL and BCCM instructions, and some branch conditions.

 Prefix 92 converts instructions with an offset operand (addr16,X) to indirect addressing ([addr8],X).
 The offset is replaced by the 8-bit address of a 16-bit offset value in memory.
 It is used only for this function.

 Prefix 91 has both of the preceding effects, converting (addr16,X) addressing modes to ([addr8],Y).